celogeek/go-comic-converter/README.md

   - Title
   - Part NUM / TOTAL

-If the total is above 1, then the title of the epub include:
+If the total is above 1, then the title of the EPUB include:
   - Title [part/total]

 ## Dry run